Inputting Japanese text in Linux and some BSDs

 export QT_IM_MODULE=fcitx

-With fcitx, as opposed to fcitx5, to configure an input manager manually, edit $HOME/.config/fcitx/profile.
-If using a GUI login manager, such as with the LXDE spin, fcitx may already be running if you log out and log back in.
-Otherwise, once X is started, start fcitx with the command fcitx -d.
+The best way to do this is with the fcitx5-configtool, and it's what is recommended on fcitx5's pages.
+If using a GUI login manager, such as with the LXDE spin, fcitx5 may already be running if you log out and log back in.
+Otherwise, once X is started, start fcitx with the command fcitx5 -d.
 You should see that it's started, but Japanese input may not work yet.
 Stop it with pkill fcitx.

 If you start X manually with startx, then just kill it.
 If you use a login manager, log out, then use ctl+alt+F2 to get to a console prompt, where you can put in your username and password.